DavideGay/Numerical_Simulation_Lab/NSL_SIMULATOR/README.md

 ## Instructions - NSL_SIMULATOR
-SOURCE contains source code for each of the exercises.
+SOURCE contains source code for the NSL_SIMULATOR.
 - To compile, hit `make`.
 - To run the executable, `./main.exe`